Using Redis with Drupal 9.x

 composer require drupal/redis

-Place the following at the end of settings.platformsh.php
+1. Add the following code at the top of your settings.platformsh.php file:

 <?php